dbugsy/workshop-building-rack-app/README.md

   end
 end
 ```
-* run `http://localhost.com:8080?message=foo`.
+* run `rackup`
+* In your browser, navigate to `http://localhost.com:9393?message=foo`.
 You should see the word 'foo' on the page, although the format is a little strange!
 * what can you infer about the contents of the env parameter that Rack is passing into your application?
 * Can you display the entire contents of the env to the page?